What is In-Mold Labeling?

 Matching materials ensures that the label and component bond effectively during molding.

-For this reason, early design-for-manufacturing (DFM) collaboration between designers, material specialists, and molding engineers is essential.
+For this reason, early design-for-manufacturing (DFM) collaboration between designers, material specialists, and molding engineers is critical.

 Factors considered during development include: